vdfdev/jekyll-now/_drafts/Scaling-FBG-backends-horizontally.md

 Does anybody know what state we keep in-memory on the server? (...)
 ```

-And bingo, the amazing [Chris Swithinbank](https://github.com/delucis/) replied with this:
+And bingo, the always helpful [Chris Swithinbank](https://github.com/delucis/) replied with this:
 ```
 Ohhh, might it be to do with the way we emit update events to everyone?
 Basic schema is: